Painting a Garage Door Cost

 garage door woman stripping

-Some older properties may have lead-based paint, which poses quite a serious health risk, and as such, must only be handled by a professional with the correct PPE.
+Some older properties may have lead-based paint, which poses quite a serious health risk, and as such, must only be handled by a professional with the correct personal protective equipment (PPE).
 Removing old paint can significantly increase both the cost and the length of the project, so you should factor this into your budget and discuss options with your chosen contractor.

 Common Mistakes